pcafrica/advanced_programming_2025-2026/exercises/05/05-c++_functions_templates.md

 ---

-# Exercise 2: function pointers, functors, and lambda functions
+# Exercise 2: function pointers, functors, lambdas

 Starting from the `hints/ex2.cpp` source file, develop a library management system with search capabilities using lambdas and functors.